Japanese airlines had 787 battery issues before recent incidents

 JAL also replaced batteries on the 787 "on a few occasions", said spokeswoman Sze Hunn Yap, declining to be more specific on when units were replaced or whether these were reported to authorities.

-ANA did, however, inform Boeing of the faults that began in May, and returned the batteries to their manufacturer, GS Yuasa Corp.
+ANA did, however, inform Boeing of the faults that began in May, and returned the batteries to their manufacturer, GS Yuasa Corp (6674.T).
 A spokesman for the battery maker declined to comment on Wednesday.
 Shares of the company fell 1.2 percent.

 Boeing, in a statement, said battery replacements are not unusual for airplanes.